Webhooks, Static IPs, and ECDSA

 Static IP

 To ensure secure communication between super.AI and customer systems, super.AI provides a static IP range that customers can trust.
-Customers can whitelist this IP in their firewalls to allow incoming traffic from superAI.
+Customers can whitelist this IP in their firewalls to allow incoming traffic from super.AI.
 The IP range will be shared with customers upon request.

 ECDSA request body validation

-When we send a request to a customer’s system we can include an encrypted header so that the customers can validate it agains the request body.
+When we send a request to a customer’s system we can include an encrypted header so that the customers can validate it against the request body.
 The public key for the validation will be shared with customers upon request.
 Please contact [email protected] for pricing and activation details.

 Verify Incoming Requests